Home

 We offer a comprehensive test for food allergies.
 This test looks at the body’s reaction to 96 different food sensitivities (see below).
 We collect a blood sample in the office from your finger, then send it off to a laboratory to measure how much of a reaction your body has to these foods.

 The test measures a protein in your blood called IgG.
-Levels of this protein are a measure of delayed-onset food allergies, otherwise known as food intolerance.
+Levels of this protein are a measure of delayed-onset food sensitivities, otherwise known as food intolerance.
 They typically occur 12-36 hours after eating a food(s).

 We use this type of test because most often, people are aware of any immediate food allergies they may have.
 And if any are suspected, we encourage you to have them tested at your allergist’s office.
 These reactions are often immediate and carry the highest potential for serious health risk (anaphylaxis).